Boards, commissions and committees

 When can I apply?

-The next recruitment campaign will be in the Summer of 2024.
-Details TBD.
+The 2025 recruitment campaign has concluded.
+The next recruitment campaign will begin in the Summer of 2026.

 How do I apply?